ccamel/awesome-ccamel/README.md

 - [secretanalytics/secret-sdk-python](https://github.com/secretanalytics/secret-sdk-python) - Python library to interact with Secret Network on Cosmos
 - [sei-protocol/chain-registry](https://github.com/sei-protocol/chain-registry) -
 - [shekhargulati/python-flask-docker-hello-world](https://github.com/shekhargulati/python-flask-docker-hello-world) - Hello world Python Flask application Dockerized
+- [spotify/luigi](https://github.com/spotify/luigi) - Luigi is a Python module that helps you build complex pipelines of batch jobs.
+It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in.
 - [stefano/wasm-forth](https://github.com/stefano/wasm-forth) - A Forth implementation compiling to WebAssembly.
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
 - [tartiflette/tartiflette-aiohttp](https://github.com/tartiflette/tartiflette-aiohttp) - tartiflette-aiohttp is a wrapper of aiohttp which includes the Tartiflette GraphQL Engine, do not hesitate to take a look of the Tartiflette project.